Heartless-Caesar/Markdown_Stash/Ruby.md

 - "print": Will print to the console without breaking to the next line,

-- "puts": Will print to the console and break to th next line.
+- "puts": Will print to the console and break to the next line.

 **OBS:** When printing strings with variables you have to put the statement in parenthesis.